$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

+Following the same methodology, we obtain the coloron and $Z'$ couplings in the basis of mass eigenstates, which can be found in Appendix \ref{sec:Vector-fermion-interactions}.

-}The flavour-violating couplings of $U_{1}$ in Eqs.~\eqref{eq:U1couplings_u_4th},~\eqref{eq:U1couplings_d_4th} are all proportional to mixing between chiral fermions.
-In principle, such mixing would be of order $V_{cb}$ in the down sector, and around $0.1V_{cb}$ in the up sector (see discussion in Section \ref{subsec:Effective-Yukawa-couplings}).
-As anticipated in \cite{King:2021jeo}, the small mixing in the up sector would lead to a small $U_{1}$ flavour-violating coupling, possibly too small for $R_{D^{(*)}}$, however a deeper analysis was required and we will perform such analysis in the next section.
-Moreover, flavour-violating couplings involving the coloron and $Z'$ could be sizable in the down sector, via the order $V_{cb}$ mixing, which is unavoidable as the CKM is predicted to be originated from the down sector in this model.
+The flavour-violating couplings of $U_{1}$ in Eq.~\eqref{eq:U1couplings_u_4th} are all proportional to mixing between chiral fermions.
+In principle, such mixing is of order $V_{cb}$ in the down sector, and of order $0.1V_{cb}$ in the up sector (see discussion in Section \ref{subsec:Effective-Yukawa-couplings}).
+The small mixing in the up sector leads to a small $U_{1}$ 2-3 coupling, possibly too small for $R_{D^{(*)}}$, however a deeper analysis was required and we will perform such analysis in the next section.
+Moreover, flavour-violating couplings involving the coloron and $Z'$ could be sizable in the down 2-3 sector, since the CKM is predicted to be originated from the down sector in this model.
 We shall study whether this is compatible or not with the stringent constraints coming from $B_{s}-\overline{B}_{s}$ meson mixing.